exasol/pyexasol/doc/user_guide/http_transport.rst

      - File encoding
    * - `with_column_names`
      - `True`
-     - Add column names as the first line, useful for Pandas
+     - Add column names as the first line, useful for Pandas and Polars
    * - `null`
      - `\N`
      - Custom `NULL` value